covalenthq/covalent-docs/docs/content/project-showcase/multichain-analysis/spiritswap-overview.md

 ### Use of Covalent API

-Spirit Swap Analytics is a web application, which allows users to manage a multi-chain wallet to be able to analyze a user's portfolio without having to connect to all the user wallets manually. **1 interface => XXXXX wallets!**.
+Spirit Swap Overview is a web application, which allows users to manage a multi-chain wallet to be able to analyze a user's portfolio without having to connect to all the user wallets manually. **1 interface => XXXXX wallets!**.

 &nbsp;